landscape

 Burner domains

-If you're an advertiser, you can consider to buy a domain anywhere (they are generally cheap), and use nonsense names like 'letsgotothemoon.com', which is likely not on the ad blocker's blacklist.
+If you're an advertiser and working with publishers who bypass ad blockers, you can consider to buy a domain anywhere (they are generally cheap), and use nonsense names like 'letsgotothemoon.com'.
+Those are likely not on the ad blocker's blacklist.
 You can then load ads from engine.letsgotothemoon.com, which won't be blocked.

-Note this is called a burner domain for a reason: it's only a matter of time before your domain will end up on the blacklist, especially if you're a high-volume advertiser.
+Why is it called a burner domain?
+It's only a matter of time before your domain will end up on the blacklist, especially if you're a high-volume advertiser and users are flagging your ads.
 You can then simply continue this cat & mouse game by using a new burner domain.

 To set up the white label, you should have access to the DNS records of the domain you've chosen.
 Add two CNAME DNS records as follows: